Sherwood Island Viewpoint

 CT Art Trail Viewpoint

-Sherwood Island State Park, Kent, July 2010
+Sherwood Island State Park, Westport, July 2010

 Sherwood Island is hardly an island in the classic sense.
 It seems to be separated from mainland CT by a marsh and perhaps it was more of an islandy island before humans built up the roads and buildings near it.